thin-edge/thin-edge.io/GOVERNANCE.md

 - clear commits
-  Having clear, consise and well-written commit messages for all changes is not only a indicator for the seriousness of the project, but also a way to ensure sustainable development via replicability of the sources of the project.
+  Having clear, concise and well-written commit messages for all changes is not only a indicator for the seriousness of the project, but also a way to ensure sustainable development via repeatability of the sources of the project.

   Because of this, we try to ensure the highest possible quality for each individual commit message.

-  Because such a thing cannot necessarily or in full be enforced via tooling, it remains mainly the obligation of a reviewer of a changeset to ensure
+  Because such a thing cannot necessarily or in full be enforced via tooling, it remains mainly the obligation of a reviewer of a change-set to ensure

-  * Seclusiveness of the individual commits
+  * Exclusiveness of the individual commits
-  * that one commit is one atomic change, and not an accummulation of several individual and seperate changes
+  * that one commit is one atomic change, and not an accumulation of several individual and separate changes
   * that the commit message of the change expresses why the change was made

   Every reviewer of a pull request is asked to review not only the changes, but also the commit messages.
-  Reviewers are explicitely empowered and actually encouraged to block pull requests that contain commit messages that do not meet a certain standard even and especially also if the proposed changes are acknowledged.
+  Reviewers are explicitly empowered and actually encouraged to block pull requests that contain commit messages that do not meet a certain standard even and especially also if the proposed changes are acknowledged.